csound/manual/docs/invoke/cs-options-alphabetically.md

 #### -n, --nosound
 No sound.
 Do all processing, but bypass writing of sound to disk.
 This flag does not change the execution in any other way.

-#### --num-threads=NUM
-Make *NUM* processes available for rendering.
-This is only advantageous if the number of processors on the computer is more that the number of requested processes.
-It also may slow rendering down if ksmps is too small.

 #### --no-default-paths
 Disables adding of directory of CSD/ORC/SCO to search paths.